valis70/hanreader/README.md

 # hanreader

-Firmware for reading Swedish HAN-port using the SmartyReader from http://weigu.lu/.
+Firmware for reading Swedish HAN-port using the SmartyReader from http://weigu.lu/ and integrating it to a MQTT broker and HomeAssistant.

+Tested with Landus Gyr E360.

 [![License: LGPL v3](https://img.shields.io/badge/License-LGPL_v2.1-blue.svg)](https://www.gnu.org/licenses/lgpl-2.1)

 ## Getting started

 1. Clone the repo.
 1. Copy `src/config_TEMPLATE.h` to `src/config.h`.
 1. Edit `src/config.h` to reflect your environment and settings.